THE AARON PLAY Will Have World Premiere at Independent Shakespeare Co. Studio

-The play picks up where Shakespeare’s Titus Andronicus ends, with Aaron the Moor buried up to his chest and left to die by starvation.
-As Roman guards keep watch and the ghosts of the wronged appear, Aaron plots escape and dreams of reuniting with his son.
-Blending tragedy, dark humor, and modern theatrical language, THE AARON PLAY interrogates vengeance, justice, and the cycles of violence that shape empire-building.
+Picking up where Shakespeare’s Titus Andronicus leaves off, THE AARON PLAY finds Aaron the Moor buried up to his chest in earth, sentenced to die by starvation.
+Guarded by Romans and haunted by spirits of the dead, Aaron plots escape and dreams of reuniting with his son.
+Both tragic and darkly funny, the play interrogates vengeance, justice, and the cost of empire-building, offering a contemporary riff on one of Shakespeare’s bloodiest works.

-Artistic leaders Melissa Chalsma (Indie Shakes) and Zach Davidson (Coin & Ghost) praised the work as a bold continuation of Shakespeare’s story and a reflection of both companies’ missions to reimagine classics for contemporary audiences.
-Bones developed the script after seeing Indie Shakes’ 2018 Titus Andronicus, inspired by questions of what lies beyond the text and how Aaron’s story might continue.

-The cast features Bruce Lemon, Jr. as Aaron, with William Gray, Brian Monahan, and Camila Rozo.
-The creative team includes scenic design by Colin Lawrence, lighting design by Bosco Flanagan, costume design by Alexis Chaney, and video production design by Jennifer Gonzalez.
+The production stars Bruce Lemon, Jr. as Aaron, with William Gray, Brian Monahan, and Camila Rozo.
+The creative team includes Scenic Design by Colin Lawrence, Lighting Design by Bosco Flanagan, Costume Design by Alexis Chaney, and Video Production Design by Jennifer Gonzalez.

+Indie Shakes Artistic Director Melissa Chalsma called the work “a bold new play that interweaves Shakespeare’s story with completely modern sensibilities and theatrical conventions,” while Coin & Ghost Artistic Director Zach Davidson praised it as “timely, wicked, and way funnier than it has any right to be.”

+Zachary Bones is a Los Angeles-based actor, playwright, visual artist, puppeteer, and teaching artist, with nearly two decades of experience performing with companies such as East West Players, Sacred Fools, Ghost Road, and more.
+His artistic practice spans theatre, education, and visual art.

 |